tammergalal/katacoda-scenarios/modern-observability-in-practice/step3.md

 ## Installing the APM Language Library

 For Ruby on Rails, we first added the `ddtrace` Gem to our Gemfile.
-Take a look at `store-frontend-broken-instrumented/store-frontend/Gemfile`{{open}} in the Katacoda file explorer, and notice we've added the Gem so we can start shipping traces.
+Take a look at `store-frontend-broken-instrumented/store-frontend/Gemfile`{{open}} in the Katacoda file explorer, and notice we've added the Gem on line 46 so we can start shipping traces.

-Because we plan on also consuming logs from Rails and correlating them with traces, we've also added the `logging-rails` and `lograge` Gems.
+Because we plan on also consuming logs from Rails and correlating them with traces, we've also added the `logging-rails` and `lograge` Gems on lines 48 and 49.
 Both of these are documented on the Ruby [trace / logs](https://docs.datadoghq.com/tracing/setup/ruby/#for-logging-in-rails-applications-using-lograge-recommended) correlation part of the documentation.

 Once these are both added to the list of our application's requirements, we must then add a `datadog.rb` to the list of initializers.